3. TOOLKIT DEMONSTRATION

 singular spectrum analysis

-Having selected the data vector to be analyzed (here `soi', the SOI time-series) and the units of sampling interval, the principal SSA options to be specified are the Window Length, the type of Significance Test, and Covariance Estimator.
+Having selected the data vector to be analyzed (here `soi', the SOI time-series), and the value of sampling interval, the main SSA options to be specified are the Window Length, the type of Significance , and Covariance Estimator.
 The Default button is provided as a guide to select input parameters based on the length of the data time series.

 The number of SSA Components specifies how many leading components in terms of captured variance will be retained for future analyses.
-After computation more information about these retained componentscan be obtained by using Advanced options (see below).
+After computation more information about these retained components can be obtained by using Advanced options.
 Results of SSA are stored in matrix with a name specified in Spectrum field.
 In addition, T-EOFs and T-PCs (see below) are stored in matrices with names obtained by prefixing "eof_" and "pc_" to a Spectrum name, and can be accessed in Data I/O tool.
 If results from several SSA runs have been stored in different matrices, the parameters used in a particular SSA run will be restored in GUI by simply selecting correspondent matrix from a Spectrum pop-up list.

 Window Length

 As a rule of thumb, the window length M should be chosen to be longer than number of data points in the oscillatory periods under investigation, and shorter than number of data points in the spells of an intermittent oscillation.
-Vautard et al. (1992) recommend that the window length be less than about N/5 where N is the number of points in the time series.
+In general, the window length be less than about N/5 where N is the number of points in the time series.
 Robustness of results to M is an important test of their validity.
 The choice of window length sets the dimension of the lag autocorrelation matrix to be constructed and diagonalized by SSA, and thus determines the computational burden of the application.
 Larger values of M correspond to higher spectral resolution, although there is no direct equivalence between them.

 We will set the Window Length to 60, which is a good choice for out time series (690 data points with a one month sampling rate) and the oscillatory periods (2 and 4 years) under investigation.